binary-manu/arch-ansible/README.md

 is provisioning a VM image with Packer from behind a proxy: the final image should not carry such site-specific proxy settings if it is going to be shared with a wider audience.

-This username is used to create a disposable unprivileged user for those tasks.
-All its data are automatically purged before the playbook ends, so that there are no users with passwordless sudo capabilities on the system, unless you create one.

 If working behind a (HTTP(S)) proxy, add appropriate definitions for